runag/runag/README.md

 #### `REMOTE_IDENTITY_FILE`

 Path to identity file, for example `"${HOME}/.ssh/id_ed25519"`.
-By default sopka will not provide any identity file path so ssh could use it's defaults.
+By default runag will not provide any identity file path so ssh could use it's defaults.

 #### `REMOTE_PORT`

 Port number.
-By default sopka will not provide any port number so ssh could use it's defaults.
+By default runag will not provide any port number so ssh could use it's defaults.

 #### `REMOTE_SERVER_ALIVE_INTERVAL`

 Will set `ServerAliveInterval`.
-By default sopka will set `"20"` as `ServerAliveInterval`.
+By default runag will set `"20"` as `ServerAliveInterval`.
 You could set this to `"0"` to tell ssh to disable server alive messages.
-You could set this to `"no"` then sopka will not set that variable at all, thus ssh could potentially use a value from your ssh config file.
+You could set this to `"no"` then runag will not set that variable at all, thus ssh could potentially use a value from your ssh config file.

 #### `REMOTE_SSH_ARGS`